Neutrino42/pdesmas-cloud/README.md

 Here we will create a container cluster that consists of multiple running docker containers.
 Each container runs one MPI process.

-To configure the settings for such a cluster, a dedicated configuration file `local.conf` is used.
+To configure the settings for such a cluster, a dedicated configuration file `local_setup/local.conf` is used.

 Configure variables in `local.conf`.
 Simply change the `NUM`,  `IMAGE_TAG`.